AngieTy/KanaApp/README.md

 # KanaApp

 Simple project to learning japanese characters: hiragana and katakana.

 I create this application as a final Coders Lab bootcamp project.
 I always was interested in japanese culture, specially manga and anime.
 I started learning japanese hiragana and katakana but I was bored writing another lines of characters.
 So I decided to learn more effectively by creating my own app for it.
 Application shows 3 elements in menu:

-  *  two tables
+- two tables
-  *  flashes
+- flashes
-  *  quiz
+- quiz
-After choosing "flashes" or "quiz" you can choose: if you want to hiragana or katakana.
-At the moment flashes doesn't work, more important for me is to finish quiz section.

 If you want to check this app you need to install JSON server at your IDE.

-  * install JSON in console in main folder: npm install json-server (you have to install npm before!);
+- install JSON in console in main folder: npm install json-server (you have to install npm node.js and before!);
-  * open in terminal folder with kana.json and write in console: json-server --watch kana.json;
+- open in terminal folder with kana.json and write in console: json-server --watch kana.json;